American History X-cellent: Reception

-TVFanatic.com gave the episode a 3.5/5 saying "Overall, the main story line was great.
+TV Fanatic gave the episode a 3.5/5 saying "Overall, the main story line was great.
 Unfortunately, Bart and Lisa were given a weak side story, where really the only funny moments were Lisa telling Bart they need to keep the lines of communication open for organ transplants and Bart licking Lisa to try and earn her forgiveness."

 Jason Hughes of TV Squad gave the episode a positive review saying "A pleasant enough episode of 'The Simpsons' made better by the presence of C. Montgomery Burns.
 Even Smithers upped his game, bringing the funny this week".

 Emily VanDerWerff of The A.V.
 Club gave the episode a B, saying "I like Mr. Burns as a character enough, and I like the way the show tells stories about him enough to give this a mildly approving grade."
 VanDerWerff added that Lisa and Bart's story was "just plain stupid".

-There were though a few mixed reviews.

 Robert Canning of IGN gave the episode a 6.9/10 and saying it was "Passable" and "Though the potential was there, ‘American History X-cellent’ failed to deliver a would-be classic Mr. Burns episode.
 His time in prison was too mundane.
 Evil Mr. Burns is always more fun than a kindhearted Mr. Burns, and new and original ideas are always better than tired Shawshank references.
 Maybe we'll get an old school Mr. Burns episode next season."
 Readers, however, gave the episode 8.5/10.